 - staff attraction recruitment and retention initiatives (up to $5,000)

-For more information, see the Accreditation funding for child care programs page.
+For more information, see Accreditation funding for child care programs.

 Connect with the Association for Accreditation of Early Learning and Care Services (AELCS) for questions about child care accreditation and processes.